London Congestion Charge: 20-year anniversary, map, times, exemptions and full details

 Which vehicles have to pay the Congestion Charge, and which are exempt?

-If you drive a conventional petrol or diesel car, or a non-plug-in hybrid (including mild hybrids), you will have to pay the Congestion Charge if you drive into central London during its hours of operation.
+If you drive a combustion-engined car - including hybrids - you will have to pay the Congestion Charge if you drive into central London during its hours of operation.

 The following groups of people and vehicles are fully exempt from the Congestion Charge or eligible for a discount: